ONSdigital/address-index-ui/README.md

 ### What is this repository for? ###

-This repository contains the Flask web app that is used to interact with the [https://github.com/ONSdigital/aims-api/](Address_Index_API).
+This repository contains the Flask web app that is used to interact with the [Address Index API ](https://github.com/ONSdigital/aims-api/).

 A functioning version of the API is required to use this application, which can be setup using the Address Index API instructions.

 ### How do I run the UI? ###

-It is now recomended users download the entire AIMS stack including the UI and API bundled together with pre-loaded example address data from [https://github.com/ONSdigital/aims-diy](https://github.com/ONSdigital/aims-diy) as it's the easiest way to see the UI in action.
+It is now recomended users download the entire AIMS stack including the UI and API bundled together with pre-loaded example address data from [aims-diy](https://github.com/ONSdigital/aims-diy) as it's the easiest way to see the UI in action.

 The UI can be run without an API, however many features that require the API will not work as intended.

-If users want to run the UI and API seperately, it is recomended you use the bundled version of the API from the [https://github.com/ONSdigital/aims-diy](aims-diy repositroy), while commenting out the "UI" portion of the docker-compose.
+If users want to run the UI and API seperately, it is recomended you use the bundled version of the API from the [aims-diy repositroy](https://github.com/ONSdigital/aims-diy), while commenting out the "UI" portion of the docker-compose.

 ### How do I get set up for development? ###